arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_upload.md

 If all is well, code 202 is returned if a new operation is scheduled.

 @RESTRETURNCODE{400}
-If the upload command is invoced with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.
+If the upload command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.

 @RESTRETURNCODE{401}